bemurphy/motivation/README.md

 This was heavily inspired by [progression](https://github.com/mguterl/progression).

-I switched primarily because I wanted to use specific classes rather than inject into and existing model namespace, and extend the DSL some.
+I switched primarily because I wanted to use specific classes rather than inject into an existing model namespace, and extend the DSL some.

 ## Contributing